ktoso/rx-wiki/Getting-Started.md

 Total time: 30.758 secs
 ```

-On a clean build you will see the unit tests be run and look something like this:
+On a clean build you will see the unit tests run.
+They will look something like this:

 ```
 > Building > :rxjava-core:test > 91 tests completed